 Hold or wear this ring on the days you need extra love, extra magick and extra strength.
 It may not always feel like you can move forward, but I assure you you can come out the other side a stronger witch.
 When you're feeling lost, angry, or just need a little pick-me-up, this ring will be there for you.
 It's magickal enchantment will help guide you on your healing journey and provide support when needed.

 To enchant your ring for support you will need:

-- 1x silver ring (we love the Hecate Wheel Ring for this)
+- 1x ring (we love our Witch Ring for this)

 - Herbs of your choice (we used lavender, chamomile and rosemary)

 - Small pouch or craft your own little pillow for the ring

 - Matches or a lighter